RightsandWrongsgit/ARMTEC/business/methods.md

   - Promotion = Saying the right stuff to the right target<br>
   - Place/Distribution = Delivering it to them with the most effective channels<br>

+There is a [huge body of resources on segmentation](https://guides.loc.gov/consumer-research/market-segments).
+These are mostly on methods and processes.
+From a practical standpoint, the two most important things you should consider if you pursue any time of segmentation research are ...<br>
+  - Don't just describe, find the targets.
+When you see the collection of a list of things like demographics in a survey, make sure that the nature of the questions and the response buckets are matched identically with known third party data sources.
+Census is a good one because you can then align your survey result data with it and project your findings to a larger universe.
+Also, find list sources that you might use and align with the measures available on the lists; then you can target activity the matching subgroups your survey points to.<br>
+  - Remember that when you collect something like a 'purchase intent', you don't need to just note the top box and top two box score your product or service achieved.
+Rather, you want to take the top box people (Definitely will buy...) and find those who match them.
+As long as you can use your findings to efficiently target exactly those who are raising their hand for what you offer, you are likely to have a solid business.<br>

+[- Next -]